Overtime Pay for RNs, LPNs/LVNs, Dental Assistants, Sleep Techs, PAs, NPs and similar Medical / Healthcare Workers

 The primary issue for healthcare and medical workers is determining if their particular job is or is not exempt from the overtime pay rules.
 If “exempt”, the job is not one that must be paid overtime.
 If “non-exempt”, the job is one that must be paid overtime wages.
-An employee is exempt only if the employee meets all of the requirements of a specific exemption.
+An employee is exempt only if the employee meets ALL of the requirements of a specific exemption.
 The professional exemption is the focus of most cases involving healthcare workers.
 Merely paying an employee on a per visit or salary basis does not make them exempt from overtime pay – while pay is a factor, it is not the only requirement that must be met.

-Registered Nurse (RN)
+Is a Registered Nurse (RN) Overtime Exempt?

 RNs, depending on their job duties and how they are paid, may be exempt or non-exempt.
 If an RN is paid a salary, supervises at least 2 employees and can hire and fire, they may meet the requirements for the executive exemption.

-In other words, even though they may be highly trained and experienced, they not meet the formal educational requirements for the professional exemption.
+In other words, even though they may be highly trained and experienced, they do not meet the formal educational requirements for the professional exemption.
 While it is possible for them to fall under another exemption, they are typically entitled to overtime pay, even if they are paid on a per visit or a salary basis.

 Dental hygienists are entitled to overtime pay unless they have successfully completed 4 academic years of pre-professional and professional study in an accredited college or university approved by the Commission on Accreditation of Dental and Dental Auxiliary Educational Programs of the American Dental Association.

-Sleep Techs / Medical Technologists
+Are Sleep Techs & Medical Technologists Overtime Exempt?

-Physical / Occupational Therapy Assistants
+Are Physical or Occupational Therapy Assistants Overtime Exempt?

 Therapy assistants do not meet the educational requirements necessary for the professional exemption.
 Therefore, physical therapy assistants and certified occupational therapy assistants are usually entitled to overtime pay.

-Physician Assistants (PA)
+Are Physician Assistants (PA) Overtime Exempt?